 F-Cups and Fluorescent Lighting

-(Thoughts on lingerie and reading Grace Paley in a post-Roe era)
+(On selling lingerie and reading Grace Paley in a post-Roe era)

 In my mid-20s, I worked as a certified bra fitter for Nordstrom Lingerie.
 This was at Westfield Mall in downtown San Francisco, two floors up from the signature scents of Abercrombie Fierce cologne and Mrs. Fields’ cookies.
 I walked up a winding staircase in three-inch heels to get to work, where, in between folding matching PJ Salvage pajama sets and rearranging an easily-scattered display of Hanky Pankies, I would step into nondescript dressing rooms illuminated by the unfortunate glare of fluorescent light and wrap measuring tape around women’s ribcages, and then breasts at their fullest circumference, to calculate the distance between the two.